North America: Culture

 The cultures of North America are diverse.
-The U.S. and English Canada have many cultural similarities, while French Canada has a distinct culture from Anglophone Canada, which is protected by law.
-Since the U.S. was formed from portions previously part of the Spanish Empire and then independent Mexico, and there has been considerable and continuing immigration of Spanish speakers from south of the U.S.–Mexico border.
+The United States and English Canada have many cultural similarities, while French Canada has a distinct culture from Anglophone Canada, which is protected by law.
+Since the United States was formed from portions previously part of the Spanish Empire and then independent Mexico, and there has been considerable and continuing immigration of Spanish speakers from south of the U.S.–Mexico border.
 In the southwest of the U.S. there are many Hispanic cultural traditions and considerable bilingualism.
 Mexico and Central America are part of Latin America and are culturally distinct from anglophone and francophone North America.
 However, they share with the United States the establishment of post-independence governments that are federated representative republics with written constitutions dating from their founding as nations.
 Canada is a federated parliamentary democracy under a constitutional monarchy.

 Canada's constitution dates to 1867, with confederation, in the British North America Act, but not until 1982 did Canada have the power to amend its own constitution.
 Canada's Francophone heritage has been enshrined in law since the British parliament passed the Quebec Act of 1774.
 In contrast to largely Protestant Anglo settlers in North America, French-speaking Canadians were Catholic and with the Quebec Act were guaranteed freedom to practice their religion, restored the right of the Catholic Church to impose tithes for its support, and established French civil law in most circumstances.

 The distinctiveness of French language and culture has been codified in Canadian law, so that both English and French are designated official languages.
 The U.S. has no official language, but its national language is English.